Free & Equal Elections Foundation: Primaries

-On January 18, 2024, the Free & Equal Elections Foundation held its first ever Democratic Party primary debate streamed on Rumble while four candidates took the stage at Chelsea Television Studios in New York City, New York.
+On January 18, 2024, the Free & Equal Elections Foundation held its first ever Democratic Party primary debate.
 Candidates were invited if they had ballot access in at least four states.
 Although eight candidates were invited, only Gabriel Cornejo, Frankie Lozada, Stephen Lyons, and Jason Palmer participated.

-On February 29, 2024 Free & Equal held its first independent presidential debate also at Chelsea Television Studios featuring two Libertarian candidates (Chase Oliver and Lars Mapstead), two Green Party candidates (Jill Stein and Jasmine Sherman) (also nominee of The Unicorn Party), plus Party for Socialism and Liberation nominee Claudia De la Cruz.
-Independent candidates Robert F. Kennedy Jr and Cornel West were invited but unable to attend.
+On February 29, 2024 Free & Equal held its first independent presidential debate, with two Libertarian candidates (Chase Oliver and Lars Mapstead), two Green Party candidates (Jill Stein and Jasmine Sherman) (also nominee of The Unicorn Party), and Party for Socialism and Liberation nominee Claudia De la Cruz.
+Independent candidates Robert F. Kennedy Jr and Cornel West were invited but declined to attend.

-These selections were made via multiple choice voting available on their website where members of the public could pick their top seven candidates across party lines and independents.